FraserThompson/BS-scraper/README.md

 * Release date.
 * Genres, which it will seperate by a slash if it finds multiples.

-It then writes the blank file at the end which is required by Beaglesnes, and reports which game(s) it couldn't find online.
+It then writes the blank line at the end which is required by Beaglesnes, and reports which game(s) it couldn't find online.
 If you just want a quick config from your rom folder without all the extra info or boxart you can use the -offline option and if you just don't want boxart to be downloaded you can use -noimg.

 Usage
 =====================